ClementNerma/NightOS/docs/README.md

 Welcome to the documentation of NightOS.
 This directory contains all design and specification documents of the project.

+The rendered documentation can be found on [`https://clementnerma.github.io/NightOS`](https://clementnerma.github.io/NightOS).

 ## [Foreword](FOREWORD.md)

 ## [Project](project/)